lamtalaa/Loveboard/README.md

 - Creating a postcard with every attachment type.
 - Switching surprise mode, mood stickers, and verifying realtime updates on two devices.
 - Long-press to ensure floating hearts sync.
+- Allowing notifications on desktop + phone and confirming that the other user receives an alert when you post a postcard, change mood, or send hearts (requires HTTPS + deployed Edge function).

 Enjoy Loveboard!💗